 Common mistakes drivers make

-- Thinking it’s always a “big engine problem”
+- Assuming that it’s a “big engine problem”

 Most of the time, it’s not one big mistake.
-It’s small things over time.
+It’s little and often, over time.

 A bit of real advice from workshop experience